Summary

 The Ceed has received mostly positive scores from the UK motoring media, with the top-spec GT model generally scoring better than the rest of the range.
 The Ceed has been particularly praised for its value for money and driving dynamics, however prices get expensive quite quickly as you go up the range to the GT.

 There is a sleeker, sportier estate vehicle called the ProCeed and a crossover-style vehicle called the XCeed.
-We are building separate pages for both of these, so check back soon.
+We have separate pages for both of these models.

 Key specifications